How to report unauthorised trades or fraudulent transactions in the Zerodha account?

 - Most trading accounts are compromised because users willingly share their login details with fraudulent actors pretending to be advisors.
-Once these people have access to the account, they create intentional losses through to illiquid options and penny stocks to move money to other accounts.
+Once these people have access to the account, they create intentional losses through illiquid options and penny stocks to move money to other accounts.

 - Phishing attempts are made by creating fake websites that resemble the login pages of brokers to capture the login details of users.
 To read more about phishing, visit zerodha.com/z-connect/tradezerodha/beware-of-the-phishing-scam.

-- The common thing with hacking incidence has been the use of Rediffmail IDs.
+- The common thing with hacking incidents has been the use of Rediffmail IDs.
 Hackers must be exploiting vulnerabilities in email service providers with weak security.
 Since all email hacking cases at Zerodha happen to use Rediffmail, Zerodha has taken the following actions:

 - Blocked Rediffmail IDs on trading accounts.

 - Stopped sending password reset e-mails to users with Rediffmail e-mail IDs.

 - Constantly notify users to switch to another e-mail provider like Gmail, iCloud, Yahoo etc. To learn the instructions to change the registered mobile number or email, see How to change the registered mobile number or email address with Zerodha?

 In case any of the above may have happened, follow these steps:

 - Call 080-46801166 between 8:30 AM and 5:00 PM, Monday - Friday, to block trading instantly or create a ticket for further assistance .
 From 5:00 PM till 11:30 PM, Monday - Friday, MCX traders can call 080-47181888 to block their accounts.

 - Change the password of the Zerodha account.
 To learn more, see How to reset my Kite password?

 - Visit cybercrime.gov.in/Webform/Crime_AuthoLogin.aspx and file an online complaint on the Cyber Crime Complaint Portal immediately.